LanguageMachines/CLIN28_ST_spelling_correction/README.md

 The FoLiA documents may also act as a source for further linguistic enrichment using FoLiA-aware tools such as [frog](https://languagemachines.github.io/frog).

+#### Notes

+Some things to keep in mind:
+* A correction should span one or more words, span should be specified in the right order and may only be consecutive (use multiple corrections if cases of gaps).
+* A correction should span the minimum amount of words/tokens, do not include leading/trailing tokens that are not corrected; E.g for *een en ander* → *één en ander*, correct only *een* → *één*.

 ## Evaluation

 Detection and correction of spelling errors in the (to be released) test documents are evaluated separately, in terms of precision, recall and F-score.
 The script for automatic evaluation of the submissions will be published as soon as possible in this repository.